supsi-dacd-isaac/pvxte-web/README.md

 ## Limitations of the web tool
 * The current model only supports evaluating the feasibility of a fully electrified fleet.
 Therefore, only electric bus models may be inserted,
+* Currently, only one depot can be designated

 ## References
 <a id="1">[1]</a>